supriyalimhan27/Employee_Attrition_Prediction_System/README.md

 ---

-How to Run the Project
+How to Run the Project:-

 -Start FastAPI backend uvicorn app:emp_app --reload